mariuszkuswik/KCNA/notes.md

 Operators are geared toward site reliability engineering teams to manage the complex runbooks that orchestrate the deployment of a complex application, along with automating mundane tasks for the Kubernetes platform.

 Kubernetes operators build on custom resources and controllers.
 In plain terms, an IT admin can define their resources in Kubernetes and publish logic -- via an operator -- that can handle CRUD operations for the custom resource.
 These custom resources can model a complex application or a standard templatized application; the operators maintain the resource's lifecycle.

-## Deployment strategy
-### Blue/Green
-This deployment strategy involves having two identical environments, one hosting the current version of the application (blue) and the other hosting the new version (green).
-Once the new version is ready and tested in the green environment, the traffic is switched from blue to green.
-While this method allows for quick rollbacks and minimal downtime, it doesn't inherently support rolling out features to a small subset of users first; instead, it switches all users from the old version to the new one at once.

-### Recreate deployments
-In this method, the existing version of the application is taken down, and the new version is rolled out.
-This approach involves downtime, as there is a period when the application is not available to users.
-Like blue/green deployments, it does not support gradual rollout to a subset of users.
-Instead, it replaces the old version with the new one for all users simultaneously.

-### Canary
-Canary deployments involve releasing the new version of an application to a small subset of the user base initially, rather than rolling it out to all users at once.
-This strategy allows developers and operations teams to monitor the performance and stability of the new release and ensure it behaves as expected under real-world conditions.
-If the new version proves to be stable and effective, it can then be gradually rolled out to the rest of the user base.

-### Red/Black deployment
-Similar to blue/green deployments, red/black deployments involve two identical production environments: one that is active (red) and one that is idle (black).
-Once the new version is ready, traffic is switched from the red environment to the black environment.
-This strategy is designed for fast rollbacks and zero downtime but, like blue/green deployments, does not target a small subset of users initially; it switches the entire user base to the new version at once.

 ## IAM w Kubernetesie i RBAC
 ### **IAM w Kubernetesie**